Home Run Johnson

-Grant U. "Home Run" Johnson (September 23, 1872 – September 4, 1963) was an American shortstop and second baseman in baseball's Negro leagues.
+Grant Ulysses "Home Run" Johnson (September 23, 1872 – September 4, 1963) was an American shortstop and second baseman in baseball's Negro leagues.
 In a career that spanned over 30 years, he played for many of the greatest teams of the deadball era and was one of the game's best power hitters.
 Born in Findlay, Ohio, he died at age 90 in Buffalo, New York.

 Career

 Johnson began his career as a shortstop with the semipro Findlay Sluggers in 1893.
 The following year, he earned his nickname "Home Run" by hitting 60 home runs.
 In the summer of 1894.
-Johnson and Bud Fowler, along with three white businessmen from Adrian, Len Hoch, Howard and Rolla Taylor formed the Page Fence Giants in Adrian, Michigan.
+Johnson and Bud Fowler formed the Page Fence Giants in Adrian, Michigan.
 The team began play in the spring of 1895.
 A management shake-up after only about two months of games saw a disgruntled Fowler eventually leave the squad in mid-July 1895.
-However, Johnson was the shortstop and the team's captain for the entire four year run of the Page Fence Giants.
-In 1896, in a rare pitching appearance, Johnson was the winning hurler in the Black Baseball World Championship series clinching game in Caro, Michigan on September 25, 1896 against the Cuban X Giants.
-After 1898, the Page Fence Giants were unable to continue playing, so Johnson and most of the other players moved to Chicago where they played for the Chicago Columbia Giants in 1899.
+However, Johnson was the shortstop and the team's captain for the entire four-year run of the Page Fence Giants.
+In 1896, in a rare pitching appearance, Johnson was the winning hurler in the Black Baseball World Championship series-clinching game in Caro, Michigan, on September 25, 1896, against the Cuban X Giants.
+After 1898, the Page Fence Giants were unable to continue playing, so Johnson and most of the other players moved to Chicago, where they played for the Chicago Columbia Giants in 1899.
 The next season, he played with the Chicago Unions, where he teamed with Bill Monroe and Mike Moore.
 Johnson returned to the Columbia Giants for 1901 and 1902.

 In 1903 and 1904, Johnson played for the Cuban X-Giants and captained the team to the colored championship in 1903, defeating the Philadelphia Giants for the honor.
 His teammates included Rube Foster and Charlie Grant.